PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 single-process.
 Commit and push each checkpoint only.
 Never create, update, reopen, or otherwise modify a pull request.

+## Terminal QKV shape/attention composite characterization checkpoint

+The post-removal inventory selected the adjacent QKV shape-extract result and terminal QKV summary immediately after `_terminal_affine_slice_spp_results`.
+Both are unconditional and unconsumed.
+The QKV summary uses the exact shared context with `include_layout_transpose=optimize_layout_transpose_chains` and `include_prefix=False`; shape cleanup receives the shared model.
+The indexed Split/Conv/Concat bridge is the fixed successor.

+The new strict contract also preserves the later independent shape-extract call and existing raw QKV wrapper routes.
+It fixes exact arguments, outer boundaries, result schemas, both layout-option variants, and absence of consumers.
+Focused validation reports `3 passed, 1 xfailed`; affected sequential validation reports `443 passed, 1 xfailed`.
+The sole expected failure requires `passes/terminal_qkv_shape_attention_orchestration.py`.

+At resume, implement that module as a two-stage owner accepting the shared `ModelIRPassContext` and keyword-only `include_layout_transpose`.
+Pass `context.model_ir` to shape cleanup and `context` to the QKV summary, preserve `include_prefix=False`, return both raw mapping objects unchanged, and replace only the two unconsumed locals.
+Keep the later shape call and raw QKV wrappers independent.
+Run affected and standard gates sequentially, then commit and push only.
+Never create or modify a pull request.

 ## Primary final layout-refresh reconciliation implementation

 The final ConvInteger, InstanceNorm, and broadcast reconciliations now use